dnth/dnth.github.io/content/blog/contributing_to_open_source_lessons_learned/index.md

 #### 🙌 I learned about the kindness of strangers
-I have learned that there are a lot of kind people out there who are willing to help.
+Through my experience in contributing to open-source, I learned that there are lots of kind people out there who are more than willing to help.
-IceVision community has many.
+You will just have to find them.
+In the IceVision community there are many such people, and I am indebted to them in helping me in becoming a better coder and a better person.
-Expanding my horizon to knowing people from around the world.
+I got to know people from around the globe from various backgrounds and culture.
-Build self confidence and self esteem.
-I have known many kind people from the IceVision community who are willing to help.
-I gained a few friends.
-I attended a few interviews.
+This also helped be build my self-esteem as I interact and adapt to the differences.
-I got to expand my social circle.
+In a short period of time I made a few friends and expanded my social circle.
+Through them, I also managed to score a few interviews, as I was looking for new employment opportunities.
+I am still looking for an employment opportunity, I would be forever grateful if you can [connect me](https://dicksonneoh.com/contact) to anyone who's hiring computer vision or machine learning positions.

+{{< figure_resizing src="friend_quote.jpeg" >}}

 ### Wrapping up
+It's a wrap!
-Its a wrap!
-Contributing to open source has changed by perspective quite a bit in a merely short 3 months.
+Contributing to open-source has undoubtedly changed by perspective quite a bit in a merely short 3 months.
+I have learned valuable lessons in becoming a better coder, a writer and a better person.
+I wish to also thank the folks at IceVision for making such an awesome deep learning computer vision library available.
+If you're interested, do join in the [Discord](https://t.co/CDIWhdVmSe) channel or get in touch with me on [Twitter](https://twitter.com/dicksonneoh7) or [LinkedIn](https://www.linkedin.com/in/dickson-neoh-3a6984b8/).